argoproj/argo-cd/docs/user-guide/import.md

 # Importing Argo CD go packages

 ## Issue

-When importing argocd packages in your own projects, you may face some errors when downloading the dependencies, such as "unknown revision v0.0.0".
-This is because argocd directly depends on some Kubernetes packages which have these unknown v0.0.0 version in their go.mod.
+When importing Argo CD packages in your own projects, you may face some errors when downloading the dependencies, such as "unknown revision v0.0.0".
+This is because Argo CD directly depends on some Kubernetes packages which have these unknown v0.0.0 versions in their go.mod.

 ## Solution
 Add a replace section in your own go.mod as same as the replace section of corresponding argocd version's go.mod.
 Inorder to find the go.mod for a specific version, navigate to the argocd repository and click on the switch branches/tags dropdown to select the version you are looking for.
 Now you can view the go.mod file for a specific version along with all other files.